StormKing969/Advice-Generator/README.md

 Users should be able to:

+  - View the optimal layout for the app depending on their device's screen size
+  - See hover states for all interactive elements on the page
-- click on the button and see a new advice & it's ID
+  - Generate a new piece of advice by clicking the dice icon

 ### Screenshot